hpatches/hpatches-benchmark/README.md

 <a id=reading-patches></a>
 ### Extracting patches from the dataset

-Patches are stored in large PNG files, each containing several patch instances.
-Each such file, identified by a `SEQUENCE` and an `IMNAME` name, is found at
+Patches are stored in large PNG files, which we call "patch-images", each containing all the patches pre-extracted by a detector from a given image.
+Each such file, identified by a `SEQUENCE` name and an image `IMNAME`, is found at

 ```
 HBPATH/data/hpatches/SEQUENCE/IMNAME.png